Pick a value

 - Knowledge sharing

 At Fair Wear, this right is enshrined in our Code of Labour Practice Standard #2, and the expectation of member brands and their suppliers is defined in our ‘Freedom of Association and Collective Bargaining Policy’.
 These are grounded in International Labour Organization standards; namely Conventions 87 and 98.
 These rights need to be protected by governments and respected by all stakeholders.
-In reality, there continue to be serious threats to workers and ongoing anti-union behaviour by both employers and governments.
+In reality though, there continue to be serious threats to workers and ongoing anti-union behaviour by both employers and governments.

 Even when workers are not dismissed entirely, commons tactics that employers may use include threats to workers, transfers to different departments or production locations, violently approaching people, and even hiring industrial police and other aggressors to beat up protesting workers.
 For many workers, these potential threats stop them in engaging with or joining unions.
 Before truly impactful social dialogue can take place, these violations of the rights to freedom of association and collective bargaining must be addressed.